 Whilst Shoreditch might be best known for its evening activities there is also plenty to keep you occupied throughout the day including exploring famous Brick Lane and Spitalfields Market or gazing at all the street art that lines Shoreditch’s streets.

 Shoreditch is without a doubt one of the coolest parts of London and potentially the best area to stay in London for tourists who want to experience the city through a hipster’s eyes and also reduce their overall London trip cost.

-Budget: Prime Backpackers Angel – this hostel is located in Angel just a few minutes walk along the canal to all the action in Shoreditch.
+Budget: Prime Backpackers Angel – This hostel is located in Angel just a few minutes walk along the canal to all the action in Shoreditch.
 They offer a range of dorms and private rooms and organise regular events that makes it easy to meet people while you’re in London.
-Click here to see their latest prices
+Click here to see their availability

-Luxury: Batty Langley’s – stylish hotel located within a few minutes walk of Liverpool Street Station.
-There are a wide-range of rooms including double rooms and suites making it the perfect luxury option in Shoreditch.
-Click here to see their latest prices
+Luxury: Batty Langley’s – A stylish hotel located within a few minutes walk of Liverpool Street Station.
+There are a wide range of rooms including double rooms and suites making it the perfect luxury option in Shoreditch.
+Click here to see their availability

 Click here to browse other options in the best area to stay in London for first-time visitors and tourists who want to enjoy the nightlife!